Room to breathe

 What they are short on is space.
 Space to think.
 Space where they are not managing, covering, or holding it all together for everyone else.

-This lack of space is why I created coaching circles.
+This lack of space is why I created coaching circles—group coaching for working moms who need room to breathe.

 What is a coaching circle?